DEVOTIONALS

 from my sins and my life is forever changed.
 Help me to

-leave no doubt in others that my faith, commitment, and
+leave no doubt to others that my faith, commitment, and

 new life is real.
 Teach me to be aware of how my words